-Too Much for John Doe
+Too Much for Smaller Streamers

 As we have mentioned before, this is not a webcam worth paying for if you are just a regular Joe.
-This is only for the streamers, video creators or those with a little too much money on their person.
+This is only for the streamers, video creators, or those with a little too much money on their person.

 How we Tested them

-This is some of the criteria we used to test out the many different webcams and may aid you in finding the ideal pick for you.
+These are some of the criteria we used to test out the many different webcams and may aid you in finding the ideal pick for you.

 Side-by-side Camera Quality Comparison

 Also, a good way to get a feel for the frame rate, seeing as you can see the two screens right beside each other.
 So if one of them holds a steady 30+ fps, it is very easy to call out a bad cam.
-Also, makes it easier to determine the minor difference and find the ultimate victor.
+Also, it makes it easier to determine the minor difference and find the ultimate victor.

-First we tested the microphone, which was a little better, but still lacking for the purpose it was created for, which is streaming.
+First, we tested the microphone, which was a little better, but still lacking for the purpose, it was created for, which is streaming.
 So after a little while, we decided that the microphone could not be considered a pro, and might even be a slight con, seeing as it drives the price upwards.